davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 - `major` versions would be better-used to represent "product goals", rather than "breaking changes"
 - without `major` version constraints, `minor` versions (i.e. features) have more meaning within the release
 - features will be released only when it makes sense, so an initial release could be `x.5.2` (vs an aligned `x.0.0`)
-- there is no requirement to consider `beta` private and `n.0.0` public; it's either with testers or released
+- there is no requirement to consider `beta` private and `n.0.0` public; it's either with testers or users
-- the `build` unit identifies which release is most recent, no matter what the other units
+- the `build` unit identifies which release is the most recent, no matter what the other units

-So for a real product like [Control Space](https://controlspace.app/) that could look like the following:
+So for a real product like [Control Space](https://controlspace.app/) how does that look?

 | Unit    | What for          | Example                                             |
 |:--------|:------------------|:----------------------------------------------------|